-English remains a key A Level for any Arts, Languages or Humanities course and English is itself a very popular university choice.
+As an academically rigorous course English remains a key A Level for any Arts, Languages or Humanities courses and English is itself a very popular university choice.
 Medicine and Science courses often welcome it and English degrees take people into all walks of life including the law, the media and advertising, business, writing, teaching and research.